Discover helpful tips to bring down your infant’s fever at home.

 Your child is more than 2 years old, and the fever lasts more than 72 hours.

-Light clothing and lower room temperatures.
+Dress them in lightweight clothing and lower room temperatures.

-Rest — in most cases, you shouldn’t wake a sleeping child to give them fever medicine.
+Allow them to rest – in most cases, you shouldn't wake a sleeping child to give them fever medicine.